HISTORY OF THE HOUSTON ART CAR PARADE

 In 1987, the Houston International Festival, the City's official celebration of the arts, asked the Orange Show to organize a parade to build on the success of the New Music Parade.
 The Orange Show agreed to produce an event dedicated to art cars.
 Roadside Attractions: The Art Car Parade was born in April, 1988 with a 40 car parade seen by an estimated 2,000.
 By the following year, the parade size doubled and the crowd swelled to tens of thousands.
 Another important milestone came in 1989, when Harrod Blank came from California with his art car, "Oh My God."
 On a quest to document America's art cars that eventually led to his two books and two films on art cars, Harrod told artists all over the nation about the Houston Art Car Parade, and soon we began to see caravans of art cars travel thousands of miles to be in the parade.
 Another major milestone was the entry of Rebecca Bass and Edison Middle School in 1990.
 "The Body Shop" went on to win major awards, and started educators across the city to see art car projects as tools to teach life skills and engage students with their schools and community.

-Today, the Art Car Parade is the highlight of a three-day celebration of the drive to create, Art Car Weekend.
+Today, the Houston Art Car Parade is the highlight of a four-day celebration of the drive to create, Houston Art Car Parade Weekend.

-- Parade entries include anything on wheels from
+Parade entries include anything on wheels from bicycles and unicycles to lawnmowers to cars and go-carts

 Community groups, public and private schools, and professional organizations have become regular participants.
 Inspired by what they see, spectators create art cars of their own and often become future participants.
 And as the parade grows, attracting more and more participants, the complexity and quality of the entries increases.